Using libc with dart:ffi

 Nice!
 We just called a C function from Dart.
 But what if we wanted to write to

-instead?
+stdout instead?
 The C library provides a function called

-that can be used to write to a file descriptor.
+write that can be used to write to a file descriptor.
 The file

-, so let's change our code to
+descriptor for standard output is 1, so let's change our code to

 write to standard output: